 - Schedule appointments for road skills exams and out-of-state transfers of licenses if you can.
 If you don't schedule an appointment, walk in on the less busy Thursdays.

-First, get a learner’s permit by passing a vision exam, taking a knowledge test and paying the $10 permit fee.
-If you aren't 18 yet, you must hold this learner’s permit for one year and one day before you are eligible to take the road skills exam, and you must enroll in an approved driver education program.
+First, get a learner’s permit by passing a vision exam, taking a knowledge test, and paying the $10 permit fee.
+If you aren't 18 yet, you must hold this learner’s permit for 1 year and 1 day before you are eligible to take the road skills exam, and you must enroll in an approved driver education program.
 If you're an adult driver, you can go ahead and take the road skills exam.